-In order to protect you and your family, the Plan limits your cost-sharing for covered network medical and prescription drug services during a calendar year.
+In order to protect you and your family, the Plan limits your cost-sharing for covered network services during a calendar year.
 These limits are called out-of-pocket limits.
-This limit is called your out-of-pocket limit.
-Once your out-of-pocket costs for covered expenses meet the out-of-pocket limit, this Plan will usually pay 100% for your (or your family's) covered expenses during the rest of that year.
+Once your out-of-pocket costs for covered expenses meets the out-of-pocket limit, this Plan will usually pay 100% for your (or your family's) covered expenses during the rest of that year.